A-10 Attack!: History

 Early versions of the game were shown at MacWorld Boston in the summer of 1993.
-At the time the physics and graphics engines were operational, although there was no "game" per-se.
+At the time, the physics and graphics engines were operational, although there was no "game" per-se.
 The world consisted of a single-runway airbase and a nearby target range with several "bullseye" targets.
 This was followed some time later by a fairly functional demo version, which took place on a mythical island with a number of friendly and enemy objects in the area.

 For the release version, a series of missions in northern Germany were created, along with a new mission-planning map system that was widely lauded.
 As the game was being finalized for release, Apple introduced the new PowerMac systems.
-Running in the 68k emulator the game proved to be very slow, so a delay followed while they wrote a PowerPC "native" version, and the game was finally delivered in 1995, a full three years after starting development and about a year later than promised.
+Running in the 68k emulator, the game proved to be very slow, so a delay followed while they wrote a PowerPC "native" version, and the game was finally delivered in 1995, a full three years after starting development and about a year later than promised.

 A-10 Cuba! followed, although at first it did not use VBE and was shipped in the form of a stand-alone application.
-It was only later that Cuba was re-released to run as a VBE module that allowed it to run in the original application.
+It was only later that Cuba was re-released to run as a VBE module which allowed it to run in the original application.
 The VBE specifications were never released to 3rd parties, and the few public comments on the topic from Parsoft claimed it was simply not ready and required work to clean it up and document it.
-By 1997 Parsoft had already moved onto a new project, and it was clear that VBE had been abandoned.
+By 1997, Parsoft had already moved onto a new project, and it was clear that VBE had been abandoned.